li9com/learn-docker/lab04-managing-images/README.md

 ```

 - Try to Check history of the following images: mariadb, centos:7, wildfly

 Note!
-This may require to pull images first
+This may require to pull images first.

 - Check the "docker-inspect" man page